acne

 In this article, you will learn everything you need to know about skin purging and breakouts when trying new products, and what you should do if it turns out your skin is breaking out rather than purging.

-Certain Acne Ingredients And Exfoliants Can Cause Purging
+The Ingredients That Can Cause Purging

 There are several ingredients and products that can cause skin purging which are listed below.
-Many skin care treatments will advertise these ingredients, but others may hide it in their ingredients list, so it is important to look through the ingredients label to see if your product contains these chemical exfoliants or acne fighting ingredients.
+Many skin care treatments will advertise these ingredients, but others may hide it in their ingredients list, so it is important to look through the ingredients label to see if your product contains these chemical exfoliants or ingredients.

-Some ingredients and products that can cause skin purging are:
+Common ingredients and products that can cause skin purging are:

 • Benzoyl peroxide

-• Retinoids (tretinoin, isotretinoin, retinol)
+• Retinoids (tretinoin, Differin, isotretinoin, retinol, accutane)

-• Exfoliants
+• Exfoliation

 What Is Skin Purging?